 The DataBinding stereotype identifies a "bridge" class providing a mapping between an internal AML data type identified by the AMLDataType stereotype and a corresponding Reference Model DataType or Class identified by the MappedDataType stereotype.

-The Class or DataType extended by a DataBinding functions as the base point for AML constraints.
+The Class or DataType extended by a DataBinding function as the base point for AML constraints.

 Diagrams